munificent/craftinginterpreters/book/classes.md

 someObject.someProperty
 ```

-An expression followed by a `.` and an identifier reads the property with that
+An expression followed by `.` and an identifier reads the property with that
 name from the object the expression evaluates to.
-That `.` is as high precedence
+That dot has the same
-as the parentheses in a function call expression, so we slot it into the grammar
+precedence as the parentheses in a function call expression, so we slot it into
-by replacing the existing `call` rule with:
+the grammar by replacing the existing `call` rule with:

 ```ebnf
 call           → primary ( "(" arguments? ")" | "."
 IDENTIFIER )* ;